JJ/granada-off/text/freemasonry.md

 with 32 members in 2012.

-Freemasons have the word "freedom" in their name, and along the recent history of Granada, they have been associated with struggling for freedom.
+Freemasons are still a discrete society and there is nothing you will be able to watch and see if you are looking for living and breathing freemasons here.
+But they have the word "freedom" in their name, and along the recent history of Granada, they have been associated with struggles for freedom allright.
 Freedom that should be your guide when visiting, when living, Granada.